muguira-james/muguira-james.github.io/_posts/2018-10-25-Using-Express-to-serve-a-React-JS-app.md

 }
 {% endhighlight %}

-## Third Server

-Ok, to this point we have defined an Express server that knows how to serve both static pages, such as index.html and the images for our players.
-We had to change our React app a little.
-Originally, it used data defined in the app and drew its screen.
-We changed this to fetch the data from our Express server.
-We then used npm run build to create a production copy of the React App and placed this build in the "public" directory of our Epress server.

-This last section will move the data one more time.
-We are going to add a mongoDB database to the mix.
-When a client hits the Express server api asking for data the server will gather that data from mongo db and return it.
+# Conclusion

+We reused a React app and showed how to create an Express server to serve both the React app and content.
+Very little changed in the React.
+We:

++ Moved the data used to draw the toy soldiers out of the app and into our Express server
++ We used javascript fetch to get data from the server
++ We used npm run build to set the React app up as static content

+On the server side, we:

++ Created a very simple server and set it up to serve static content using the built-in middle-ware "static".
++ Created a 'public' directory and copied the React app build into it
++ Created an api ("/api/players") to serve data to the React app.

+Express is very flexible.
+It has a broad eco-system with many supported middle-ware definitions.
+These can be used to create a very wide varity of web serve instances.